Introduction

 What WordPress gets right

-WordPress doesn't dominate 43% of the entire web without reason.
-The project started in 2003 as a fork of b2/cafelog with the mission to democratise publishing – under the GPLv2 licence, which guarantees four freedoms: to use, study, distribute, and modify the software.
+WordPress dominates 43% of the entire web for good reason.
+The project started in 2003 as a fork of b2/cafelog with the mission to democratise publishing – under the GPLv2 licence, which guarantees four freedoms: to use, study, share, and modify the software.
 The reasons for its success are obvious:

 Ecosystem